harun0901/harun0901/README.md

 I have built DeFis, Dapps, Token and NFT minting projects, as well as having worked with smart contracts in Solidity and Rust.

 I am well-versed in the following programming languages:
-PHP, Javascript, Solidity, python, Rust, C/C++/C#.
+PHP, Javascript, Node JS, Solidity, python, Rust, C/C++/C#.

 also the following frameworks and library:
 Angular, React, Next, Laravel, Express, Nest, Truffle, Remix, openzeppelin and Ether JS, web3 JS, Solana web3 JS.